P60 Statutory payments (SMP / SPP / SAP / ShPP / SPBP) — Statutory maternity / paternity / adoption / shared parental / parental bereavement pay

 Implications for your tax

-- Taxable income — already in the main pay total, no separate entry on SA or 1040.
+- Taxable income — already in the main pay total, no separate entry on your Self Assessment return.

 - Eligibility requires qualifying weeks at or above the Lower Earnings Limit before the qualifying week — gaps in employment can disqualify.